jonlpersson/ed-latimore/site/_posts/2020-03-14-5-simple-ways-to-start-a-conversation.md

 I’m just saying that you should never forget why you ask the questions in the first place.
 Position yourself to go deeper and build an empathetic connection.

-You have show interest *and* then build a connection.
+You have to show interest *and* then build a connection.
 Most people love to talk about themselves but they love even more to make new connections and feel understood.

 #### Intimate Superficiality And The Dance of Conversation